 Male spiny-tailed lizards may act aggressively towards other males due to their territorial nature.
 Therefore, keeping one male per group (or housing it alone) is recommended.

 Housing the Spiny-Tailed Lizard

 A large terrarium or fish tank is needed to house a spiny-tail lizard.
 This cold-blooded reptile needs to warm itself often and then move to more tolerable ambient temperatures in order to maintain homeostasis.
 A large tank will provide the various temperature gradients to support this behavior.
 A basking rock is a must, as well as many sizeable hiding, climbing, and eating spots.
 A tower of securely stacked rocks makes the perfect basking spot and a commercially-produced reptile shelter, situated among interspersed logs and rocks, should give your pet enough options for burrowing or cooling itself off.

 Spiny-tailed lizards need ample UVB exposure and a fluorescent or mercury vapor bulb provides this quite nicely.
 A fluorescent UVB light will also work for lizards housed in smaller enclosures.
 Purchase one from your local pet store with at least an 8 to 10 percent UVB output (a higher UVB output is fine, too, and preferred).
 And keep this bulb on a 12-hour cycle to mimic the sun's rise and fall.

 Place your light about 10 to 12 inches away from where your lizard will sun itself.
 And make sure not to place it too close, as this can cause thermal burns and blindness in your pet.
 Being too far away, however, prevents your lizard from absorbing the UVB rays crucial for its health.
 And since mesh screens block a good portion of the light's invisible rays, mount it underneath the screen whenever possible.
 Any reflectors on the inside of a fluorescent fixture also help maximize the bulb's effectiveness.

-Replace fluorescent bulbs every six months or follows the manufacturer's recommendation.
+Replace fluorescent bulbs every six months or following the manufacturer's recommendation.
 Even if the build still emits white light, the strength of the invisible UVB may run out before the light fails.